 Undergraduate Academic Affairs: Undergraduate Academic Affairs supports all students at Rutgers University regardless of academic home, interests, goals, class level, and ability.
 The various offices within UAA exists to help students persist in their studies, advance their learning, and prepare them for excellence beyond graduation.

-Aresty Research Center: Our Center engages students in unique individual research projects across academic disciplines.
+Aresty Research Center: The center engages students in unique, individual research projects across academic disciplines.
 The projects involve inquiry, design, investigation, research, scholarship, discovery, and application.
 Students have the opportunity to participate in a unique Summer Science Program and are eligible to receive funding for conference and presentations, domestically and abroad.

 Office of Distinguished Fellowships: This office assists current students and recent graduates at all stages of the competition for major national and international awards.
-Our support begins with helping candidates to identify fellowships for which they qualify, continues with guiding them through the application process itself, and culminated in preparing those who more forward for interviews.
+Support begins with helping candidates to identify fellowships for which they qualify, continuing with guiding them through the application process itself, and culminating in preparing those who move forward for interviews.

-Pre-Law Advising: We counsel students interested in preparing for admission to law school.
-We use the expression "pre-law" as a way to describe all training, studies, and experience which precede formal law study.
-A library of law school catalogs and resource materials are available, as are statistics about applications and acceptances to law school.
+Pre-Law Advising: Counseling is provided to students interested in preparing for admission to law school.
+The expression "pre-law" is used as a way to describe all training, studies, and experience which precede formal law study.
+A library of law school catalogs and resource materials is available, as are statistics about applications and acceptances to law school.

-RU-1st: This alliance is to enhance access and support at Rutgers University-New Brunswick for students who self-identify as first-generation through a network of high-impact programs and community relations.
+RU-1st: Through a network of high-impact programs and community relations, this alliance works to enhance access and support at Rutgers University-New Brunswick for students who self-identify as first-generation.

-Student Access and Educational Equity: Our units works collaboratively to decrease the achievement gap of historically underrepresented, first-generation, and low-income students.
+Student Access and Educational Equity: These units work collaboratively to decrease the achievement gap of historically underrepresented, first-generation, and low-income students.
 SAEE provides integrated experiences including summer bridge institutes, student life and academic programming, undergraduate research opportunities, and faculty networking opportunities to enrich the academic experience of students.
 SAEE serves students from high school through graduate and professional school.